 The adoption and implementation of codes of conduct are an acknowledgement of the social responsibilities of international business that also confers benefits on the company.
 Companies should not attempt to reap the public relations benefits of a code of conduct that they are unwilling to implement.
-Companies should not make

-Possible

-negative

-consequences

-to workers

-must be
+Companies should not make implementation contingent on support from governments or charities.
+Companies may support implementation directly or indirectly through a foundation or other institution established for the purpose of assisting compaines implement, monitor or verify and accredit monitoring systems.

-taken into
+Possible negative consequences to workers must be taken into account

-account